samirasamadi/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
 My research background is in machine learning and algorithm design with a recent focus on developing fair and efficient ML models.
 More broadly, I study the interactions between humans and AI and use my findings to design AI systems that augment humans’ abilities rather than replacing them.
 I got my Ph.D. from the School of Computer Science at Georgia Tech under the supervision of Prof. Santosh Vempala.

+I am a faculty at the [International Max Planck Research School (IMPRS-IS)](https://imprs.is.mpg.de/) and an associated faculty at the [Max Planck ETH Center for Learning Systems (CLS)](https://learning-systems.org/)

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.